-As of summer 2014, the patent portfolio includes 190 patent families, in line with the Group's strategy and business activities.
-They are allocated as follows: 30% relate to contactless interfaces, 30% relate to security, 25% relate to applications and transactional structures, and 15% relate to the architecture of semiconductors
+By the end of 2014, the patent portfolio included approximately 190 patent families, in line with the Group's strategy and business activities.
+They are allocated as follows: 30% relate to contactless interfaces, 30% relate to security, 25% relate to applications and transactional structures, and 15% relate to the architecture of semiconductors.